 - Navigate to Engagement > Scoring.

-- You can develop engagement scores for your members or clients, and separate scores for leads or prospects.
-Depending on the audience, click the Engagement tab or Lead tab before continuing.
+- You can develop engagement scores for your members, and then develop separate scores for your leads.
+Depending on which you're creating, click the Engagement tab or the Lead tab to continue.

 - For Step 2, click Edit for each letter grade.

-- Define whether your score is based on message activity metrics or Target Groups.
-Then, select either Use Email Metrics or Use a Target Group.
+- Decide whether your scoring is based on message activity metrics or Target Groups, then select:

-- If basing on email metrics, configure the metrics using the available sliders.
+- Use Email Metrics and configure the metrics using the available sliders, or

 - Click Update.

-- From the Admin interface, navigate to Contacts > Reports > Summary.
+- Navigate to Contacts > Reports > Summary.

-- In both the Engagement Scoring and Lead Scoring folders, you can run several reports to view metrics for both your engagement and lead scoring.
+- In the Engagement Scoring and Lead Scoring folders, you can run several reports to view metrics for your engagement and lead scoring.

 If you've created Personas, you can look at the Engagement or Lead scoring by Persona.
 The scoring grid provides a great visual representation of how each Persona is performing based on the metric you set.
-The darker the green square the larger the number of people in that grade for that Persona.
+The darker the green square, the greater the number of people in that grade for that Persona.

 By Email Client

-When you look at the scoring by Email Client, you can spot any email clients that seem to be under performing.
-If any are, you may want to do more testing to see if there is an issue with that particular client (e.g., deliverability issues, etc.).
-This report is helpful for detecting problems that may not be noticed otherwise.
+When you look at the scoring by email client, you can spot any email clients that seem to be under performing.
+If any are, you may want to do more testing to see if there is an issue with that particular client (such as deliverability issues).
+This report is helpful for detecting problems that otherwise may not be noticed.

 Over time, your bench-marking may change.
 Make sure that you're reflecting any of those changes with your scoring metrics (if you based scoring criteria off of opens and clicks).